ricosjp/monolish/doc/monolish_docker.md

 - /usr/lib/
 - /usr/include

-examples can be fount at:
+examples can be found at:
 - /opt/monolish/

 # Run monolish container